 Square footage?
 Well certainly it’d have to be at least 75% more than what we had.
 After all, you’ve gotta have space to hide all the new baby stuff, and then the kid stuff, and the parent’s stuff-they-don’t-let-the-kids-play-with stuff.

 Who knew Nike made carpet padding?
 Perfect for a sports viewing room.
-After our walk-through, we took our agent’s advice and wrote a heart-felt letter to the owners, sincerely asking them to choose us!
-Letters are powerful, by the way fine readers.
+After our walk-through, we took our agent’s advice and wrote a heart-felt letter to the owners, sincerely asking them to choose us.
+Letters are powerful, by the way.
 Ours seemingly did the trick…

 We Want THIS House!

-Oh, how badly our real estate agent wanted us to own this shiny big house.
+Oh, how badly our real estate agent wanted us to own that property.
 Her good friend the mortgage broker was equally gunning for this sale.
+Go figure…

-The meeting between the four of us (me, wife, agent, broker) sure started out fun and full of rainbows and unicorns.
+The meeting between the four of us (me, wife, agent, broker) sure started out fun, all full of rainbows and unicorns.
 We had an offer that was likely to be accepted, we just had to get the financing locked down.

 Sadly, because yours truly had just months prior secured a loan on our first rental house, we didn’t qualify for this half-million dollar dwelling.
-Some silly rule about rental income not counting towards total income for the first twelve months of a rental start-up… Jerks.
+Some silly rule about rental income not counting towards our total income until we had a year of landlording under our belts.
+Dammit.